Common Spinal Procedures

 The lumbar region is the lower back, which contains five vertebrae (L1 through L5).
 The lumbar spine plays a significant role in motion and flexibility.
 It is the source of most motion and supports most of the body weight.
 Overload or taxing movements may strain the structure, compress the nerves and cause back pain, which may radiate down the legs to the feet.

-The AccuraScope procedure has more than 8,000 success stories, and more than 95% of North American Spine patients would recommend North American Spine to a friend.
+North American Spine procedures have had more than 8,000 success stories, and more than 95% of North American Spine patients would recommend North American Spine to a friend.

 Every Spine Deserves Personalized Treatment